Skip to main content

 Professor Patricia Crain of New York University has been selected to receive the 2017 Early American Literature Book Prize, which is awarded in odd calendar years to a second or subsequent monograph, and in even years to a first book.
 Crain’s book Reading Children: Literacy, Property, and the Dilemmas of Childhood in Nineteenth-Century America was published by the University of Pennsylvania Press in 2016.

 Reading Children makes a “stunning contribution” to the field of childhood studies by showing the long colonial history of children’s reading practices.
 The committee noted Crain’s creative relation to temporality, which “depends upon contradistinction and juxtaposition” rather than linear development.
-Underlying this entire project is a deep commitment to ensuring that early American literature be understood both on its own terms and as a key
+Underlying this entire project is a deep commitment to ensuring that early American literature be understood

 By Lindsey Piercy